 Pros and cons of FHA-approved condos

-- More choices for potential buyers.
+- Affordable options for buyers: HUD estimates that 84 percent of FHA condo buyers have never owned a home before.
 The more FHA-approved condos there are, the more opportunities for families to own homes and build equity, rather than rent.

 - Higher applicant pool: Allowing FHA financing lets condo complexes keep open units to a minimum and increases the number of potential buyers who can be approved for mortgages.

 - Mortgage insurance: Mortgage insurance is required for FHA loans, since buyers are putting down less than 20 percent for a down payment.
 This increases the cost of an owner’s monthly payments.

 - Recertification: For condos, FHA recertification paperwork can be considerable, even though the recertification process now occurs every three years instead of two.